cab938/jupyter_tool/README.md

 A Python package providing atomic tools for langchain-based AI agents to manipulate Jupyter notebooks.
 Built on nbclient/nbformat, it enables programmatic notebook creation, loading, and manipulation.

+## Installation

+You can install from this repo in development mode with `pip install -e ./src/`

 ## Core Functionality

 The system maintains notebook sessions using tokens.
 Each operation requires a valid token obtained from either: